baranbasaran/RESTfulAPI-nodejs-express-mongoose/README.md

 This project includes MongoDB CRUD operations and some aggreation functions.

-After downloading, configure your mongodb settings from server.js file then then follow the commands below.
+After downloading, configure your mongodb settings from server.js file  then follow the commands below.

   npm install -> npm run devStart